dschledermann/json/README.md

 {"person":{"name":"Mr. Bean"}}
 ```

+It's a very good idea to mark the top level choice class with the SkipEncodeIfNull-attribute.
+If not, then all the empty variants will be present with a null value, which is almost certainly not what you want.

 ### Decoding nested structures

 Nested arrays present a challenge in PHP as the array declaration does not contain limitations on the types in the array.
 There are a couple of conventions to work around this.
-The most commonly used is a docblock comment.
+The commonly used is a docblock comment indicating the array shape.
-The two formats supported are "T[]" and "array<T>".
+The two formats supported in this package are "T[]" and "array<T>".
-In many cases this is sufficient.

 ```php
 final class SomeType